-If you are based in Europe and/or the GDPR applies to how we collect, use or disclose your Personal Information (including Sensitive Information), we will request that you provide us with your consent to collect, use or disclose your Personal Information.
-You may withdraw your consent any time in the same manner in which you gave consent or by contacting us in any of the ways set out in clause 11.
+If the GDPR or UK GDPR applies to how we collect, use or disclose your Personal Information (including Sensitive Information), we will request that you provide us with your consent to collect, use or disclose your Personal Information.
+You may withdraw your consent any time in the same way you gave consent or by contacting us in any of the ways set out in clause 11.

-Where required by the Privacy Act or the GDPR, we will seek your consent to the processing of your Personal Information for specific purposes or your explicit consent when processing Sensitive Information (if applicable).
+Where required by the applicable Privacy Law, we will seek your consent to the processing of your Personal Information for specific purposes or your explicit consent when processing Sensitive Information (if applicable).

-We may also collect Personal Information about you via third parties including from our clients, suppliers, through events or online marketing.
+We may also collect Personal Information about you, such as names and email addresses, via third parties including from our clients, suppliers, through events or online marketing.

 In some circumstances we may receive Personal Information that we have not requested.
-If this occurs, we will comply with our obligations under the Privacy Act.
+If this occurs, we will comply with our obligations under applicable Privacy Law.
 You acknowledge that we may de-identify and/or destroy this information unless we are required to keep it by law.

 We will not collect any Personal Information about users of our Website except when they knowingly provide it.